 Bleeding and unconscious, Tubman was returned to her owner’s house, where she lay without medical care for two days.
 Though the injury caused disabling seizures, blackouts, and severe headaches, which she would suffer for the rest of her life, she was soon sent back into the fields.
 When her field boss began to complain, the Brodess family tried unsuccessfully to sell her.
 The injury also caused Tubman to have strange visions and dreams, which she believed were signs from the divine, guiding her “missions” in her later life.

-About 1844, she married a free black man named John Tubman.
+In about 1844, she married a free black man named John Tubman.
 Little is known about him or their marriage, which had to have been complicated by her slave status.
 Soon afterward, she adopted her mother’s name of “Harriet.”
-In 1849, she became very ill and the Brodess family again tried to sell her.
+In 1849, she became very ill, and the Brodess family again tried to sell her.
 She then determined that she would escape, later saying: “There was one of two things I had a right to — liberty or death; if I could not have one, I would have the other.”

 Escaping with the help of the Underground Railroad, through an elaborate and secret series of houses, tunnels, and roads set up by abolitionists and free and former slaves, she made her way to Philadelphia.

 Over the next decade, she would travel to the South about 18 times, helping some 300 slaves escape via the secret routes and safe houses established by the Underground Railroad.
-During this time, she also freed three of her brothers, Henry, Ben, and Robert, their wives and some of their children.
+During this time, she also freed three of her brothers, Henry, Ben, and Robert, their wives, and some of their children.
 As she led more and more individuals out of slavery, she became popularly known as “Moses.”
-In 1857, though her aging parents had already been freed, she led them north into the Canadian city of St. Catharines, Ontario, where a community of former slaves, including her brothers, other relatives, and many friends had gathered.
+In 1857, though her aging parents had already been freed, she led them north into the Canadian city of St. Catharines, Ontario, where a community of former slaves, including her brothers, other relatives, and many friends, had gathered.

 In the meantime, Tubman had purchased a small piece of land on the outskirts of Auburn, New York, a city known for its antislavery activism.
 She soon moved her parents out of the harsh Canadian winters to her place in New York, as well as other family members and friends.
 Her land soon became a haven for relatives and boarders alike, offering a safe place for black Americans seeking a better life in the north.
 She conducted her last rescue mission in November 1860.

 When the Civil War broke out, Tubman volunteered for the Union Army, where she first worked as a cook and a nurse.
 She soon became a fixture in the camps, especially in South Carolina.
-By 1863, she was working as a scout, where her knowledge of covert travel and subterfuge among potential enemies were put to good use.
+By 1863, she was working as a scout, where her knowledge of covert travel and subterfuge among potential enemies was put to good use.

 When Colonel James Montgomery and his troops conducted an assault on a collection of plantations along the Combahee River in South Carolina, Tubman served as a key adviser and accompanied the raid.
 On June 2, 1863, Tubman guided three steamboats around Confederate mines in the waters leading to the shore.
-The Union troops then fired to the plantations, seized thousands of dollars worth of food and supplies, and freed more than 700 slaves.
+The Union troops then fired on the plantations, seized thousands of dollars worth of food and supplies, and freed more than 700 slaves.
 Harriet Tubman was heralded in the newspapers for her patriotism in the Combahee River Raid.
 She later worked with Colonel Robert Gould Shaw at the assault on Fort Wagner, South Carolina, reportedly serving him his last meal.

 Harriet continued to work for the Union until the war was finally over.
-Despite her years of service, she had never received a regular salary and was for years denied any compensation, until she finally received a pension in 1899.
+Despite her years of service, she had never received a regular salary and was for years denied any compensation until she finally received a pension in 1899.
 She spent her remaining years in Auburn, tending to her family and other people in need.
 To provide for herself and her parents, she worked at various jobs and took in boarders.
 One boarder was a Civil War veteran named Nelson Davis, who she married on March 18, 1869, despite the fact that he was 22 years younger than her.
 In 1874, they adopted a baby girl named Gertie.

 Harriet also got involved in the Women’s Suffrage movement, working alongside women such as Susan B. Anthony and Emily Howland.
 When the National Federation of Afro-American Women was founded in 1896, she was the keynote speaker at its first meeting.
 This wave of activism kindled a new wave of admiration for Tubman among the press in the United States.